 However, Buthelezi says the UIF is in a position to process parental benefit claims if the employer provides it with the requisite information in the prescribed forms.

-Make sure that your debt is paid when you lose your income.
+Make sure your debt is paid when you lose your income.
 Get a credit life insurance quote here.